Roshi-Codes/BlueTeamBeast/README.md

 There are lots of guides for enabling WinRM.
 A quick overview, there are 3 main settings required to be set in Group Policy:
--Allow remote server management through WinRM
+- Allow remote server management through WinRM
--Enable WinRM service
+- Enable WinRM service
--Enable predefined Windows Firewall Rule
+- Enable predefined Windows Firewall Rule

 When first implimenting I used the guide here: http://www.mustbegeek.com/how-to-enable-winrm-via-group-policy/